By Kai Lani | WAHA Surf Shop

 Big Wave Women

-- Keala Kennelly at Teahupoo
+- Keala Kennelly charging Teahupoo and Pipeline

-- Andrea Moller at Mavericks
+- Andrea Moller pioneering women's big wave surfing at Mavericks

-- Maya Gabeira at Nazare (record holder)
+- Maya Gabeira holding the world record at Nazare

 Getting Started